phineas-pta/fine-tune-whisper-vi/docker/README.md

 key pair: `.pem` file for SSH: remember to edit permission to something like `chmod 400` or on windows see https://superuser.com/a/1329702/990893

+storage: select “Advanced”:
-storage: at least 32 GB
+- EBS volume (for OS): at least 32 GB
+- instance store volume (for data and cache - depends on instance type): auto-mounted at `/mnt`

 network settings: select any security group